 The areas harvested by township in 2009 according to Refs.
 [33] [34] are shown in relationship to the three potential bioenergy plant locations and the Green Area in Figure 1.
 Similar aggregated data were created for each of the years 1990–2015.
 For each township, and each of the years between 1990 and 2015, we store the area harvested (ha) for use in our analysis.
 We can see from this map that a great deal of timber harvest took place near our potential plant locations in 2009.

 These data were created by using QGIS zonal statistics to sum the area harvested in each township in each year based on the 30 m resolution harvest data [33].

+Much detailed work was done to reflect the variability in utilization standards between the FMUs, determination of characteristics for the average broadleaf and the average needleleaf tree in each township, and the spatial and temporal distribution of stemwood harvests.
+The description of the procedures used for this are in the Appendix.